saadi001/Daily-quiz-booster/README.md

-# This a educational quiz website made react.js
+# This is a educational quiz website made react.js

 ## Details about this website